 Massachusetts General Hospital is a leading specialty center for electroconvulsive therapy (ECT).
-Directed by Charles Welch, MD, the Somatic Therapies Service plays an active and important role in the clinical care of many treatment refractory patients.
+Directed by Michael E. Henry, MD, the Somatic Therapies Service plays an active and important role in the clinical care of many treatment refractory patients.

 Staff and their research

 Michael E. Henry, MD

 Attending Psychiatrist Somatic Therapist Service, Psychiatry Oncology Service, Inpatient Psychiatry Consult Service

 Attending Psychiatrist Somatic Therapist Service, Depression Clinical and Research Program